YMSpektor/carnelian-diagram/docs/interactivity.md

 # Interactivity

-The `@carnelian-diagram/interactivity` package provides several tools to make your diagram and elements interactive - in other wodrs, they will respond to a user's input
+The `@carnelian-diagram/interactivity` package provides several tools to make your diagram and elements interactive - in other words, they will respond to a user's input

 ## Interactive root and InteractionController